ContentChef/contentchef-node/README.md

 }).then(response => /* handles response */);

-// opens your website channel and queries only the published content with a staging state const websitePreviewChannel = cf.previewChannel('website', PublishingStatus.Staging);
+// opens your website channel and queries only the published content with a staging state const websitePreviewChannel = cf.previewChannel('previewApiKey', 'website', PublishingStatus.Staging);

 // admitted params for content function